psczlek/lwc/README.md

 # lwc

-`lwc` is a parallelized, directory-aware alternative to `wc`.
-It counts lines, words, characters, bytes, and filesystem elements, with content stats limited to valid UTF-8 files.
-That's no problem for most use cases, but things might get a little freaky with binary files or text in certain Asian encodings.
+`lwc` exists because I've found `wc` unreadable.
+It's a small, opinionated alternative that can do pretty much everything `wc` does, plus count directory elements (sockets, FIFOs, etc.).
+File contents are expected to be valid UTF-8, which is fine most of the time but may get weird with binary files or certain encodings.
+It works (as least for me), and that's fine.

 ![lwc example](./img/lwc.png)